Azure/doAzureParallel/docs/30-customize-cluster.md

 For more information and samples on how to build images, deploy them to dockerhub and use them in your cluster please refer to the [Building Containers](./32-building-containers.md) documentation.

 There is no requirement to be debian based.
-For consistency with other pacakges it is recommeneded though.
+For consistency with other packages it is recommeneded though.
 Please note though that the container **must be based off a Linux distribution as Windows is not supported**.